Tuesday 23 July 1940

 The document is known as the Welles Declaration, and the US is a leader in this area which precedes similar stances by many other nations.
 This Welles Declaration, incidentally, outlives World War II and remains in effect until the fall of the Soviet Union in 1990-91.

-In Estonia, the Soviet puppet assembly rubber-stamps the Soviet takeover, transforming the nation into a Soviet Socialist Republic (SSR).
+In Estonia, the Soviet puppet assembly rubber-stamps the Soviet takeover, transforming the nation into the Soviet Socialist Republic (SSR).

-Hungary: Local Nazis stage a pro-Nazi demonstration in Budapest.
+Hungary: Local Germans stage a pro-Hitler demonstration in Budapest.

 |Admiral Canaris (left) with good friend Reinhard Heydrich on the occasion of the latter's wedding in the 1930s.|